jasnell/node/doc/api/stream_iter.md

 * `options` {Object} Same as `broadcast()`.
 * Returns: {Object} `{ writer, broadcast }`

-Create a broadcast from an existing source.
+Create a {Broadcast} from an existing source.
 The source is consumed automatically and pushed to all subscribers.

 ### `share(source[, options])`